Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Group of villagers, mostly women in colorful headscarves, gathered around a young man holding an orange BrightBox while a woman in red explains the product

 Rift Valley, Kenya · This is what 25,000 systems looks like one customer at a time.
-Reseller demos in villages were the actual mechanism of distribution — not Coca-Cola's logistics, not our team in Nairobi.
+Reseller demos in villages were the actual mechanism of distribution.
+Not Coca-Cola's logistics, not our team in Nairobi.

 25,000+BrightBox systems deployed